Elzbieta-Chrusciel/covid19-mortality-factors-mexico/README.md

 ---

 ## **Conclusion**
-This analysis provides key insights into **COVID-19 mortality risk factors**, emphasizing that **hospital conditions, rather than comorbidities alone, play a major role in survival outcomes**.
+This analysis provides key insights into **COVID-19 mortality risk factors** in Mexico, emphasizing that **hospital conditions, rather than comorbidities alone, play a major role in survival outcomes**.

 While comorbidities **increase mortality risk**, their impact is **highly dependent on hospital resource availability**. **Overwhelmed medical units experience high mortality regardless of patient health status**, suggesting that **effective crisis management and resource distribution** are crucial for reducing pandemic deaths.